Embroidermodder/libembroidery/README.md

 changes to embroidery files and will be more up-to date than the Embroidermodder 2 GUI.

-Finally there are some shell tools in `embtools.sh/embtools.bat` to help with calls to ImageMagick and other programs that can help produce new embroidery machine files.

 Libembroidery is distributed under the permissive zlib licence, see the LICENSE file.

 If you want to find a simple fix to contribute see the *To Do* section